Kyivnik/FoodVision/README.md

 Alongside our quest to beat the DeepFood paper, we'll dive into two key methods to enhance the speed of our model training: prefetching and mixed precision training.

-This project was in the course of TensorFlow